-Link State Databa ase Refresh Area ID Advertising Router LSA Type Link State ID Age Sequence Checksum Options - 74 - - - Area ID Displays s the ID of t he area to which n the LSA be elongs.
-Advertising Router Displays Displays the ID of the router that advertising the LSA.
+Ø Refr Area ID Advertising Router LSA Type Link State ID Age Sequence Checksum Options Area ID Displa ys the ID of tl ne area to whi ch the LSA be longs.
+Advertising Router Displays the ID of the router that advertising the LSA.
 LSA Type The format and function of the link state advertisement.
-One of the following: Router, Network, Network-Summary, ASBR-Summary, External (Type 5), NSSA-External (Type 7).
-Link State ID The Link State ID identifies the piece of the routing domain that is being described by the advertisement.
-The value of the LS ID depends on the advertisement's LS type.
-Age The time The time since the link state advertisement was first originated, in seconds.
-Sequence duplicat The sequence number field is a signed 32-bit integer.
-It is used to detect old and duplicate link state advertisements.
-The larger the sequence number, the more recent the advertisement.
-Checksum can occ memory The checksum is used to detect data corruption of an advertisement.
-This corruption can occur while an advertisement is being flooded, or while it is being held in a router's memory.
-This field is the checksum of the complete contents of the advertisement, except the LS age field.
-Options · The Options field in the link state advertisement header indicates which optional capabilities are associated with the advertisement.
+One of the following: Router Network, Network-Summary, ASBR-Summary, External (Type 5), NSSA-External (Type 7).
+Link State IDThe Link State ID identifies the piece of the routing domain that is being described to the advertisement.
+The value of the LS ID depends on the advertisement's LS type.AgeThe time since the link state advertisement was first originated, in seconds.SequenceThe sequence number field is a signed 32-bit integer.
+It is used to detect old ar duplicate link state advertisements.
+The larger the sequence number, the more rece the advertisement.
+Checksum The checksum is used to detect data corruption of an advertisement.
+This corruction of an advertisement is being flooded, or while it is being held in a remory.
+This field is the checksum of the complete contents of the advertise except the LS age field.
+Options The Options field in the link state advertisement header indicates which options capabilities are associated with the advertisement.